Enregistré comme favori 1555 fois

 We are always fundraising to improve and extend the school and so give this great opportunity to more young people.

 We also appreciate volunteers who can share their skills to improve our NGO staff's abilities and help our organization to reach its goals.
-Experts in agriculture, water sanitation, environmental tourism, climate change, health and nutrition, women empowerment and gender equality, child welfare, grant applications and funding proposals, etc, would be great for this project!
+Experts in agriculture, water sanitation, environmental tourism, climate change, health and nutrition, female empowerment and gender equality, child welfare, grant applications and funding proposals, etc, would be great for this project!

 In return, we provide accommodation in our newly built volunteer house located right above the school.